sts10/tidy/readme.markdown

 ## To do

-[X] Add ability to filter out an inputted list of words to reject [ ] Add a flag for removing digits from words (this would help parse diceware word lists that still have the dice numbers in them)
+- [X] Add a flag for removing digits from words (this would help parse diceware word lists that still have the dice numbers in them)

+- [ ] Add option to remove through first tab.
+This would _better_ parse diceware word lists that still have the dice numbers in them)